bhauman/figwheel-main/doc/figwheel-main-options.md

 ## :open-url

-Either a boolean value `false` or a string that indicates the url that the figwheel repl will open in the browser after the source code has been compiled.
+Either a boolean value `false` or a string that indicates the url that the figwheel REPL will open in the browser after the source code has been compiled.
 A `false` value will disable this behavior.

 The string value is actually a template that can provide optional